 This natural charcoal whitener toothpaste features food-grade activated charcoal, certified organic coconut oil and baking soda to whiten teeth.
 There have been some concerns about charcoal being too harsh on enamel, wearing it down and causing tooth sensitivity, but this toothpaste claims “zero effect” on tooth sensitivity.

 Additionally, this natural charcoal toothpaste is made in the US, vegan, fluoride-free and safe for kids.
-If you are interested in knowing more about charcoal toothpaste, including how to use it safely, be sure to also check out our review of other charcoal toothpastes.
+If you are interested in knowing more about charcoal toothpaste, including how to use it safely, be sure to also check out our review of the best charcoal toothpastes.

 Best natural toothpaste brands for kids